Chloramphenicol

 Situation in Austria

-Third countries importing products into the EU must guarantee that their residue monitoring measures are at least equivalent in effect to those of the Residue Control Directive 96/23/EC.
+Third countries importing products into the EU must guarantee that their residue control measures are at least equivalent in effect to the legal requirements of the European Uniun.
 However, since in many countries outside the EU the use of chloramphenicol is allowed and practiced because of its high efficacy potential and low price, third country products are intensively controlled.

-In total, between 1100 and 1200 samples per year are tested for chloramphenicol in the Department of Veterinary Medicinal Products, Hormones and Contaminants of the Institute for Food Safety Vienna.
+In total, about 3,500 samples in various animal matrices are tested for chloramphenicol per year in the Department of Veterinary Medicinal Products, Hormones and Contaminants of the Institute for Food Safety Vienna.

 Specialized information